KintCark/Animatediff-Cli-Android-Termux/README.md

 To resolve this issue, update the huggingface-hub library to version 0.23.0 or later:

-python -m pip install --upgrade huggingface-hub==0.23.0
+python -m pip install --upgrade huggingface-hub==0.23.0 --break-system-packages

 # install the rest of all the things (probably!
 I may have missed some deps.)

-python -m pip install -e '.[dev]'
+python -m pip install -e '.[dev]' --break-system-packages

 # you should now be able to